 The National Commission on COVID-19 and Criminal Justice was launched in July 2020 by the Council on Criminal Justice.
-Its mission is to assess the impact of COVID-19 on the justice system, develop strategies to limit future outbreaks, and produce a priority agenda of systemic policy changes to better balance public health and public safety.
+Its mission is to assess the impact of COVID-19 on the justice system, develop strategies to limit outbreaks, and produce a priority agenda of systemic policy changes to better balance public health and public safety.

 The Commission is composed of 14 members who represent a diverse range of relevant professional expertise.
 Commissioners include current and former justice system leaders, elected officials, advocates, a leading incarceration researcher, a top public health specialist, and a directly impacted individual.